atef1995/sayarat/.github/instructions/instructions.instructions.md

 applyTo: "**/*.ts"
 ---

+# we are using caddy, nginx, docker compose and deploying to a vps

 ## apply modular architecture to the code files you are working on.

 ## use dry principles to create reusable code.